 The Board is of the view that cyber security and data privacy are important in safeguarding both the Group's data and that of our customers, suppliers, business partners and employees.
 IPS Securex takes measures to guard against cyber risks, protecting confidential information for both our internal and external stakeholders.
 This also applies to our employment process where the privacy of all applicants is safeguarded and access to personal data is restricted to authorised personnel on a need-to-know basis.

-We aim to maintain our record of zero complaints of breaches of customer privacy and losses of customer data.
+There were no reports or complaints of breaches of customer privacy and loss of customer data for FY2020, and we aim to maintain our record of zero complaints of breaches of customer privacy and losses of customer data for the upcoming year.